Heckie75/pasink/README.md

 # pasink - Pulse-audio sink-setter with bluez and combined sink support

 `pasink` is a command line interface (CLI) which allows easily to switch audio sinks.
 It support ALSA devices and also Bluetooth A2DP Audio sinks.
-Sometimes you might want to hear your music on your stereo in your livingroom, which is directly connected to yout computer, but also in the kitcher where your have a bluetooth audio device.
+Sometimes you might want to hear your music on your stereo in your livingroom, which is directly connected to your computer, but also in the kitchen where your have a bluetooth audio device.
 For this situation pasink allows you to create a combined audio sink. pasink automatically connects your already paired bluetooth device and create a so called 'combined sink'.
 In case that you have a bluetooth audio device also in your bedroom - like me - you can also switch bluetooth devices just by giving the name of the bluetooth device.

 Take a look at the examples for more details.